kjkubik/stock-analysis/README.md

 Lastly, let's talk about extentions.
 Extensions in Visual Studio Code are wonderfully easy to find and install.
 I really like this feature in VS Code.
 To save time, I found myself a markdown editor.
 I don't know everything it does; however, it is very user friendly.
 I do know one thing, I will be doing README.mds using this tool from now on.
 Always forward! 😄

-### Reinforcing Best Practices (things to do when you are writing and refactoring code)
+### Reinforcing Best Practices

+There is nothing better than well written code, code that not only works, but is easy to read and meets processing expectations.
+Practicing the following things when coding and refactoring can make you shine and your users very happy.

 - Documentation: "Code is read more than it is written." ...comment your code.
 - Whitespace, gives everyone's eyes a break.